What personal information do we collect from the people who visit or utilize our website or applications?

 When do we collect information?

-We collect information from you when visit our site for surfing or when you enter information to register with us, place an order, subscribe to a newsletter, or use other site functionality.
+We collect information from you when visiting our site for surfing or when you enter information to register with us, place an order, subscribe to a newsletter, or use other site functionality.

 How do we use your information?